Chile

 - Speed: Anticipated average speed until next report time.

-- Course: True course anticipated until next reporting time using three digit group.
+- Course: True anticipated course until next reporting time using three digit group.
 When more than one course will be steered, enter ``various''.
 The Service will interpret this as being the normal courses a vessel will follow on that particular passage.
 However, if the above assumption does not apply, clarification should be made.

 - Severe Weather: Vessels which anticipate passing through areas of severe weather conditions or are experiencing severe weather, are urged to report their position at more frequent intervals to the Service.